aleksikosonen/mealshare/README.md

 ```
 3. Create your database
 ```
-Use the 'mealsharesql'-file to create your database
+Use the 'mealshare-sql.sql'-file to create your database
 ```
 4. Create .env file
 ```